BDUG/l4rerust/README.md

 `--no-clean` to reuse them for incremental builds.
 Build artifacts are placed under `out/`.

+When `dialog` is available the script shows an interactive checklist of external components (Bash, libcap, systemd, etc.) to build.
+Choose the desired entries or pass `--no-menu` (and optionally `--components=foo,bar`) to skip the prompt in automation.

+At the end of the run the script prints a summary table enumerating each external component as `success`, `skipped`, or `failed`.
+A non-zero exit status is returned if any selected component fails so CI jobs can halt before invoking later stages.

 All bootable `.elf` outputs—and any generated `.uimage` files—found under `obj/l4/*/images/` (including nested entry-point directories created from `.imagebuilds`) are staged into `out/images/`.
 When multiple images share a